realityincllc/Otto-Open-Source-Project/README.md

 # Introduction
 Thanks for checking out Otto Open Source Project!
 Otto is a search engine that combats Google & Duckduckgo in Privacy, it is also very lightweight.
-We would also want to make it open source.
+We also want to make it open source.

 # Browsing the code: